LeChatErrant/API-template/README2.md

 Lastly, it aims to save developers a lot of time since all nasty configurations are already written (typescript, eslint, jest, docker, CI, ...) and technologies are already chosen (language, testing framework, database, ORM, ...)

-> This project is fully integrated with [devops-template](https://github.com/LeChatErrant/devops-template) (work still in progress), which provide a full infrastructure on K8S along with its tooling
+> This project is fully integrated with [devops-template](https://github.com/LeChatErrant/devops-template) **(work still in progress)**, which provide a full infrastructure on Kubernetes along with its tooling

 # Getting started